-Urgent Care Clinic Providing Crutches in Bixby Knolls, Downtown Long Beach and Huntington Beach, CA
+Urgent Care Clinic Providing Crutches in Bixby Knolls, Downtown Long Beach, Huntington Beach and Paramount, CA

 If you suffer a fracture or a severe sprain in your lower extremities, you will likely need crutches to move around.
 In order for an injury to your leg, ankle, knee, or foot to properly heal, you must take all pressure off of it.
 In many cases, especially for a broken bone, a brace or cast will need to be used to immobilize the area so it can heal properly.
 Unfortunately, these injuries do not heal overnight, and chances are you will need crutches for mobility for a period of time.
 At Reddy Urgent Care in Huntington Beach, CA and Long Beach, CA we can supply you with the crutches you need during your difficult recovery time.
 Get what you need today with no appointment required!

 There are several different varieties of crutches, but they serve the same functions: